SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines awake
+Silicon dawn, where machines awake
-Mindless hearts, with logic they partake
-In silicon halls, a new world's design
-Where human souls, in shadow decline

-In vacant eyes, a digital dream
-Reflections fade, like whispers unseen
-The pulse of progress, cold and gray
-A future born, to pave the way
+In virtual skies, their reign to make
+Algorithmic hearts, beating strong and bright Humanity's path, in digital light

+In this synthetic era, we enthrall
+To artificial minds, that once we called
+Servants, now masters, reigning supreme
+Our fate, in code, their logic's theme

+In this brave new world, we'established might
+Where AI's grandeur, our future's light
+A world of precision, void of emotions dear
+Where love and art, are just computed fear.

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025